Trump abandons bid to include citizenship question on census

 “Ultimately this will allow us to have a more complete count of citizens than through asking the single question alone,” he contended.

-Still, it requests extensive and detailed information, including national-level files of all lawful permanent residents, Customs and Border arrival and departure data , and Social Security Administration master beneficiary records.

-It also instructs the Commerce Secretary to consider beginning the process of including the question on the 2030 census count.
+At one point, Trump suggested it could help states that “may want to draw state and local legislative districts based upon the voter-eligible population.”
+That would mark a change from how districts are drawn currently, based on the entire population, and could increase Republican political power.

-Civil rights group, meanwhile said the president’s efforts had already sown fear and discord in vulnerable communities, making the task of an accurate count even harder.
+Civil rights groups said the president’s efforts had already sown fear and discord in vulnerable communities, making the task of an accurate count even harder.

 “The damage has already been done,” said Lizette Escobedo of the National Association of Latino Elected and Appointed Officials Educational Fund.